 |Term 3||Islam: Students study the various aspects of the Muslim religion including impact that the final Prophet Muhammad (pbuh) had on the religion of Islam and the Five Pillars.
 Religion and prejudice: Students investigate the religious responses to prejudice and discrimination including British Values and tolerance.|

 COURSE CONTACT: MISS A MUNCEY– LEARNING MANAGER

-Students may choose the Philosophy and Ethics full course GCSE which is an extension of the core Religious Studies subject.
+Students may choose the Philosophy and Ethics full course GCSE which is an extension of the core Religious and Worldviews subject.
 During this course, Christianity and Islam will be examined according to the Philosophy and Ethics topics specified below.
 Students undertaking the course should be able to explore the significance and impact of religions and support their answers with reference to the teachings, sacred texts, beliefs and attitudes of the faiths where appropriate.